- Introduction to Hydroponic Growing | Article | Johnny's Selected Seeds

 Gravel is inexpensive, readily obtainable, easy to clean, and drains well.
 Because of its weight and inability to absorb water, however, it is not a commonly used medium.
 It can be useful when other media are unavailable, is isolated locales, or for limited applications.
 It is not suited for use in systems that rely on the medium to keep the plant roots moist, such as ebb-and-flow systems, but can be used in drip or flood systems.
 The gravel used should be noncalcareous (avoid limestone) and chemically inert.
 Your system materials and methods must be able to accommodate the considerable weight associated with this medium.

-Mats made from decorticated and cleaned industrial hemp fibers are a pH-neutral (6.7), 100% biodegradable and compostable option.
+Grow mats made from decorticated and cleaned industrial hemp fibers are a pH-neutral (6.7), 100% biodegradable and compostable option.
 Hemp's high water-holding capacity provides a moist environment favorable to germination and supports strong root growth, making it an especially well-suited substrate for hydroponic microgreens production.

 A volcanic rock mined from lava flows, horticultural grades of perlite are available in fine grades suitable for starting seeds, coarse grades suitable for propagation, or mixes of sizes for crop production.
 It can be used on its own or as part of a soilless mix.
 It is extremely lightweight, has good wicking, is highly absorptive, and provides good root aeration, making it very well suited to wick systems.
 It does not retain water well, however, and can dry out quickly between irrigation cycles.
 It has no cation exchange capacity, so it provides no buffering.
 Because it floats in water it may not be ideal for ebb-and-flow systems.
 Be sure to use eye protection and a dust mask when handling dry perlite.
 It is safer to pre-wet the perlite before handling the product.